-Look out 'cause here I come—The Greatest Showman
+"Look out 'cause here I come" - The Greatest Showman

-Film critics who have panned "The Greatest Showman" may want to sit down and hold a beer or two, whilst this movie does what no critic can do—inspire millions of people and make a tonne of money while doing it.
+Film critics who have panned The Greatest Showman may want to sit down and hold a beer or two, whilst this movie does what no critic can do—inspire millions of people and make a tonne of money while doing it.

-The Greatest Showman" has a 53% Rotten Tomatoes score, while audiences have rated the movie 90% (January 2018).
+The Greatest Showman has a 53% Rotten Tomatoes score, while audiences have rated the movie 90% (January 2018).
 Whose truth should we believe?

-"The Greatest Showman" is a dizzying and fantastic musical fairy-tale inspired by the life of P.T.
-Barnum—an entrepreneur and showman of the 19th Century who created Barnum's American Museum and became the founder of the circus.
-His visionary creativity inspired the concept of the circus and the heart of show business today.
+The Greatest Showman is a dizzying and fantastic musical fairy-tale inspired by the life of P.T.
+Barnum; an entrepreneur and showman from the 19th Century who created Barnum's American Museum and became the founder of the circus.
+His visionary creativity inspired the concept of the circus and the heart of what show business is today.

-After viewing the film and researching verified social media reactions from cinema-goers—the criticisms to date are tone deaf to the reality of how audiences are feeling about the movie and the authenticity of the cast and key creatives.
+After viewing the film and researching verified social media reactions from cinemagoers—the criticisms to date are tone deaf to the reality of how audiences are feeling about the movie, and the authenticity of the cast and key creatives.

 As I left the cinema, I felt cheated by the reviews I read, which lead me to expect the worst.
-Instead—I left awestruck and sincerely on the edge of tears.
+Instead, I left awestruck and sincerely on the edge of tears.
 Original film musicals are a rare breed and terrifically difficult to execute.
-"The Greatest Showman" is a big screen spectacular, that not only enlightens its audience—it captures the essence of the solutions the world is trying to create today, to bring humanity together.
+The Greatest Showman is a big screen spectacular, that not only enlightens its audience—it captures the essence of the solutions the world is trying to create today, to bring humanity together.

 Love is simple.
 That seems to be what confuses critics attempting to analyse it in this movie.
 No, it is not a documentary film about P.T.
 Barnum.
 It is a fictionalised fantasy inspired by his life, that seeks only to uplift and unite us, during some of the darkest times humanity never expected to experience.

-With just one widely read review, seven and a half years of work (the time it took to bring The Greatest Showman to the screen) can dissolve into a puff of smoke before anyone has even laid eyes on a single frame of a film.
+With just one widely read review, seven and a half years of work (the time it took to bring The Greatest Showman to the screen) can dissolve into a puff of smoke, before anyone has even laid eyes on a single frame of a film.

 If you look beyond your nose, you may notice that this year the hallowed halls of power are crumbling, and with it, the status and influence of those who have moulded our culture and times from a place of entitlement and ego—rather than true service.
 To that end, I am not being paid or influenced in any way as I write this article in support of a film, that I believe is genuinely worth seeing.

-Perhaps, what "The Greatest Showman" achieves in being muted by established critics, is a real-life reflection of the conflict in Western culture between the agenda of those in power and those who are daring to be different, in service to real people, and moving our culture forward.
+Perhaps, what The Greatest Showman achieves in being muted by established critics, is a real-life reflection of the conflict in Western culture between the agenda of those in power and those who are daring to be different, in service to real people, and moving our culture forward.

 For those who called this movie "fake", here’s what authenticity looks like: